Word Smith: Thank You

-Running along the beach in Gearhart, Oregon, the other day I thought of the word TOGGUM.
-Was it a real or a made-up word?
+Running along the beach in Gearhart, Oregon, the other day the word TOGGUM came to mind.
+Was it a real word?
+Or was it a made-up word?

 My family has a long history of mysterious words.
 For example, Granddad Hooper would run his fingers through his thinning hair and shout “Spinach…Spinach” which was the punch-line to a shaggy dog tale about some men fishing near a sandbar.
 No one knows the real story or the spinach reference, but, like Red Skelton, he would laugh uproariously at the punch line and we would chuckle to ourselves with uncertainty.
 Or he would exclaim, “Oigetty, Vigetty, Peeskita, Visk!”
 At least that is how I would spell it phonetically.
 Again, we had no idea what he meant by this strange sounding chant.